 To which we say, Amen!

-Note from the Peace Doctor: If you're looking for peace for yourself, be sure to visit our home page before leaving our site.
-The Web without a doubt is full with content concerning every conceivable topic.
-Above is an item we hope will be of interest for peace lovers and those who like to read peace articles.
+Note from the Peace Doctor: If you're looking for peace for yourself, be sure to look at our home page before leaving us.
+The Web certainly is full with articles regarding every imaginable field.
+Here is an article we hope will be interesting for peace seekers and those who are interested in peace articles.